Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Their infrastructure can easily handle your growing business without you having to worry about downtimes, backups, updates, or security.
 They also offer enterprise services as part of the Shopify Plus plan.

 This takes out the painful part of the growth, but it also adds to your cost of business.
 Your expenses will grow, and you’ll have to plan accordingly.

 The good part is that your costs will be offset by you not having to hire or manage a technical team in-house.

 Scalability on WooCommerce

 WooCommerce is a self-hosted platform which makes you responsible for maintaining updates, backups, and security of your website.

 Your starter WooCommerce hosting plan would run out of resources as your store starts getting more traffic.

-The good part is that you have plenty of options to manage growth as you are in full control of your website.
-Starting with better management of resources with caching to upgrading your hosting plan to more powerful servers.
+The good news is that you have plenty of options to manage growth, since you are in full control of your WordPress site.

-Your WooCommerce hosting costs will increase, but you will have better control on resources, and you can make sure that you are not paying for resources that you don’t need.
-You can use a managed WordPress hosting provider like WP Engine or LiquidWeb to help scale your WooCommerce store.
+Your WooCommerce hosting costs will increase, but you will have better control on the specific resources you upgrade, and you can make sure that you are not paying for resources that you don’t need.

-Despite the control that WooCommerce offers, some business owners simply prefer a hassle-free solution.
+Despite the control that WooCommerce offers, some small businesses simply prefer a hassle-free solution.